Professor Roger Bradbury

 BSc (Hons) PhD QLD

-Professor Roger Bradbury heads up the Strategy and Statecraft in Cyberspace research program at the National Security College where he also teaches the Statecraft and National Security in Cyberspace course.
+Professor Roger Bradbury leads the Strategy and Statecraft in Cyberspace research program at the National Security College where he also teaches the Statecraft and National Security in Cyberspace course.

 is a complex systems scientist, trained originally as a zoologist.
 His research interests lie in the modelling and simulation of the dynamics of coupled social and natural systems.
 In recent years he has worked in the Australian Intelligence Community on the strategic analysis of international science and technology issues.
 And he is particularly interested in cyberspace as a strategic domain.